abrightmoore/spells/README.md

 Spells can be extended with more crafting recipes.
 You can also consider creating derivative puzzle worlds using the Spells system.

 I have elected to open the project up to the community.
 Please note the licensing conditions, and as a courtesy I would be delighted to discuss commercial usage arrangements should you decide to include this system in your work.

+#FAQ

+Q. I want use this system in my own world, can I?

+Yes!
+Knock yourself out.
+It's great fun.